 Jupyter will be available on HTTP port 8000 by default.
 Open your favorite browser and navigate to

 Congratulations!
 You have successfully installed Jupyter.
 Thanks for using this tutorial for installing the Jupyter notebook on your Ubuntu 18.04 LTS system.
-For additional help or useful information, we recommend you to check the official Jupyter website.
+For additional help or useful information, we recommend you check the official Jupyter website.